bangbay/wp-user-avatar/readme.txt

 1. WP User Avatar lets you upload your own Default Avatar.
 2. WP User Avatar adds a field to your edit profile page.
-3. After you've set a WP User Avatar image, you will see the option to remove it.
+3. After you've chosen a WP User Avatar image, you will see the option to remove it.
 4. WP User Avatar adds a button to insert the <code>[avatar]</code> shortcode in the Visual Editor.
 5. Options for the <code>[avatar]</code> shortcode.